micktwomey/notions/README.md

 You'll need a plan which allows for creating Notion integrations (API access) to develop against Notion, but I'm going to assume you have that if you're interested in this library :D

 To release ensure you're happy with the current state of main and run `make release`.

+## Testing Against the Real Notion API

+All the examples can also run as part of the tests.
+There is a bit of setup to do this:

+1. Create a new top level page in your Notion.
+Call it something like "notions-test" so you can see it easily.
+2. Make sure you share it with the API integration you previously created (see [Authentication](#authentication) above).
+Use the "Share" control on the top right of the page to do this.
+3. Get hold of the page's id.
+One way to do this is to use the "Share" -> "Copy link" to get the link.
+You can then copy out the ID. e.g. `https://www.notion.so/twomeylee/notions-test-76c28a7477334346807696ce8622a9fc` becomes `76c28a7477334346807696ce8622a9fc` for testing.
+4. Ensure you set the following two environment variables (use a `.env` file or exports in your shell):
+   1. `NOTION_API_KEY` - the API key from the integration you created during [authentication](#authentication).
+   2. `NOTIONS_PARENT_PAGE_UUID` - the ID from the page you created above.
+   3. Optional: `NOTIONS_KEEP_EXAMPLE_PAGES` - set this to anythin to keep any created pages during the examples for inspection later.
+5. When you run `make pytest` it should now run these tests.
+Alternatively, you can run the examples directly using `python example/the_example.py`.

+Unfortunately it's not currently possible to cleanly remove all the detritus from the examples via the API, some cleanup steps are needed:

+1. Optional: delete any databases or pages created under the test page ("notions-test" above).
+You can do this every time you run the tests if you want to keep re-running them.
+2. Delete the test page ("notions-test" above).
+You will need to create a new page and set the `NOTIONS_PARENT_PAGE_UUID` again to run the examples again.

 # What's the deal with the name?